ViscousTests/website/content/docs/brain-notes.md

 it (either via memories or present sensations).
 A more **Intuitive** mind will gather less bricks from around it and instead spent more time combining the bricks it already has into new "fusion" bricks to build into the wall.

+See http://paulgraham.com/think.html for a possible description of this.

 ### Thinking - Feeling

 ### Judging - Prospecting